APD files joint motion with DOJ to end oversight

 “I hope and I pray that the future leaders of this department continue to respect what was built and that we must always be looking to see how we could improve,” Medina said.
 “That sometimes in order to be able to improve, we must admit that we were wrong.”

-More than ten years after the infamous James Boyd killing in the Albuquerque foothills and the ensuing protests, APD still has plenty of critics.
+More than 10 years after the infamous James Boyd killing in the Albuquerque foothills and the ensuing protests, APD still has plenty of critics.

-Daniel Williams with the ACLU of New Mexico points out a disconnect between APDs compliance with the DOJ, and the experience on city streets.
+Daniel Williams with the ACLU of New Mexico pointed out a disconnect between APD’s compliance with the DOJ, and the experience on city streets.

-Mayor Tim Keller recognized the possibility of problems still appearing within the police department, but expressed optimism on how they would be dealt with in the future.
+Keller said he recognized the possibility of problems still appearing within the police department, but expressed optimism on how they would be dealt with in the future.